sitevision/envision/_docs/components/popover.md

 {% endexample %}

-To keep the popover alive when being hovered it requires a slight delay to function properly.
+To keep the popover alive when being hovered it requires a delay to function properly.
 Use `data-delay="{amount}"`.

 {% example html %}